ImtiazKhanDS/notes/Health/Diet.md

 ***Master Class Gut Health***

-							   All disease begins in the gut.
+All diseases begins in the gut
                     - Hippocrates

 ***Daily Essentials***